TayyabSaif21/EGInterviewAPI/README.md

 1. Clone the repository.
 2. Open the .sln file in Visual Studio 2022.
 3. Starting the API and Web Frontend:
-   - Run the https solution on: https://localhost:7010
+   - Click start in VS ensuring you are starting it as a https.
+     - The web page to test the functions should open automatically when the API is started, but if not, open the https solution at: **https://localhost:7010**
 5. Can also be tested using Postman alternatively if you do not want to call the endpoints using the front end using the same URL and then the endpoints listed above.

 ---
 I believe I am the best candidate for this role due to my previous experience in software and also my experience in distribution businesses.
-I belive I cam bring great benefit and expertise to the company in the software and business department.
+I belive I will bring great benefit and expertise to the company in the software and business department.

 **Thanks,
 Tayyab**